Chahine-tech/sqlens/README.md

 ### DDL (Data Definition Language)

 - ✅ **CREATE TABLE** - Columns, constraints, foreign keys, IF NOT EXISTS
-- ✅ **DROP** - TABLE/DATABASE/INDEX/VIEW with IF EXISTS and CASCADE
+- ✅ **DROP** - TABLE/DATABASE/INDEX/VIEW/TRIGGER with IF EXISTS and CASCADE
 - ✅ **ALTER TABLE** - ADD/DROP/MODIFY/CHANGE columns and constraints
 - ✅ **CREATE INDEX** - Simple and unique indexes with IF NOT EXISTS
 - ✅ **CREATE VIEW** - Views and materialized views with OR REPLACE, IF NOT EXISTS, WITH CHECK OPTION
+- ✅ **CREATE TRIGGER** - BEFORE/AFTER/INSTEAD OF triggers, multiple events, FOR EACH ROW/STATEMENT, WHEN conditions

 ### Transaction Control